-With a 1031 exchange, you are allowed to vacation in the property for 10% of the amount of time that you rent it out, or for 14 days a year if you rent the property out at fair market value for 14 days.
-Whichever is more significant between those two options is how long you qualify to vacation in your 1031 exchange property each year.
+With a 1031 exchange, you are allowed to vacation in the property for 14 days a year if you rent the property out at fair market value for 14 days or 10% of the amount of time that you rent it out during the year, whichever is greater.
+These are the two guidelines that determine how long you qualify to vacation in your 1031 exchange property each year.

 Example: You own a rental beach condo that you rent out for 300 days at fair market value in a year.
 10% of 300 is 30, so you would be allowed to use the property for 30 days that same year.
 The property would still qualify for the 1031 exchange.